 • Remember to bring any form bring ID – student pass, birth cert, passport, IC, driving licence, etc.

-• Remember to bring your exam pieces book for the practical exam and your own pencil and eraser for the theory exam
+• Remember to bring your exam pieces book for the practical exam and writing materials for the theory exam

-For those who have never took an exam before, here is a video of a Grade 1 exam
+For those who have never taken an exam before, here is a video of what to expect on the exam day